Subscribe and join our community of curious HR Professionals and Managers.

-It's no surprise then that this Glassdoor survey found among 1,077 U.S. adults, 66% say they would be better and more productive employees if they got more sleep, especially those ages 18-44.
+It's no surprise then that this Glassdoor survey found that among 1,077 U.S. adults, 66% say they would be better and more productive employees if they got more sleep, especially those ages 18-44.

-It can be difficult to imagine why employees are not getting enough sleep if they are leaving the office at 5 or 6 in the evening.
+It can be difficult to imagine why employees are not getting enough sleep if they leave the office at 5 or 6 in the evening.
 But in our tech-driven world, many people take their job home with them in their pockets.
 I'm referring to people's phones and other tech devices.

 As a result, the wall between work life and home life slowly begins to dissolve, chronic anxiety and stress quickly follow, and burnout becomes a very likely outcome.

-Not only that, but chronic stress contributes to absenteeism, a Health Advocate report found that one million employees are missing work each day due to stress.
+Not only that, but chronic stress contributes to absenteeism.
+A Health Advocate report found that one million employees are missing work each day due to stress.

 Management can't erase all distractions, but they can minimize them.